What Language Models Know But Don't Say: Non-Generative Prior Extraction for Generalization: Method

-This value reflects the LLM’s normalized preference for a positive versus negative association with the feature across diverse prompt formulations.
+This value reflects the LLM’s normalized preference for a positive versus negative association with the feature.
 Figure \ref{fig:method} demonstrates how LoID extracts informative priors from model logits.
+To capture uncertainty in the LLM’s belief, we define the standard deviation $\sigma_j$ as: